Leptospermums

 Leptospermum morrisonii

-We planted Leptospermum morrisonii in May 2009 and this shrub has grown to 2.5m high and first flowered for us in December 2010.
+We planted Leptospermum morrisonii in May 2009 and this shrub has grown to 3m high and first flowered for us in December 2010.
 The bronzed green leaves are narrow and flowers are white.
 The bush did not bloom in the extreme heat of December 2019.
-This plant is native to Blue Mountains to southern NSW.
+This plant is native from the Blue Mountains to southern NSW.

 Leptospermum ‘Outrageous’ (photos below, left two)